tim-degroot/PAHMC/README.md

 Initial link numbers: (8a) (9a) (4a) (10a)
 ```

-Define any cross-links (reactions that are not neighbours on the edge structure).
+Define any cross-links (optional).
+Cross-links can be any reaction that is not between neighbours on the edge structure.
 These are defined in pairs.

 ```yaml
 Initial cross-links: (8a,10a) (9a,4a)